 The Scottish Deerhound is a hunting dog that owners often use to hunt deer.
 Unsurprisingly, these dogs have strong gaming instincts and will likely chase after cats and other small animals even if they don’t intend to hurt them.
 Early socialization can help reduce the risk of injury, but your cat is unlikely to enjoy being chased.

 The Greyhound is an extremely fast hunting dog.
 Since it enjoys the hunt, it is likely to chase your cats, and its size and speed give it an advantage.
-A Greyhound could be dangerous to have around cats and especially kittens if you weren’t able to socialize it as a puppy properly.
+A Greyhound could be dangerous to have around cats and especially kittens if you weren’t able to socialize it properly as a puppy.

 The Samoyed is a medium-sized dog that has facial features that make it appear to be smiling.
 However, these dogs tend to chase small animals despite their happy face and will likely kill them if they can catch them.
 This cold weather sled dog likely had to hunt small animals for food in the wild.